-3D sound cannot be delivered with traditional physical speaker placement for virtual reality experiences.
-This challenge of bringing 3D sound through a pair of headphones is why so many industry regulars are struggling in this new field.
+It is currently quite difficult and inefficient to deliver 3D sound with traditional physical speaker placements for virtual reality experiences.
+Overcoming this challenge is the reason why so many industry veterans have been turning to headphones as the medium of choice for bringing quality audio to the virtual realm.
 The G’Audio team utilizes decades of audio experience to process and provide the appropriate signals by mixing well-defined Head-Related Transfer Function (HRTF) data into its powerful computing algorithms.

 G’Audio Lab’s innovative binaural rendering technology was integrated into the MPEG-H 3D Audio international standard by the ISO/IEC committee in 2014.
 This decision was based on its ability to deliver the best sound quality while requiring minimal processing power.
 This binaural rendering technology has enabled a software driven approach across all of G’Audio’s production and rendering solutions, freeing users from expensive 3D headphones or additional hardware gadgets.